 How to Journal, Even if You Hate Writing

 I’m going to be honest, I am not a daily “journaler”.
 I truly admire those that journal every day, because I can understand how beneficial that would be.
-Since last November, I journal probably once a week, sometimes more and sometimes less.
+I journal once a week, sometimes more and sometimes less.
 And even though I am not doing it daily, it is so therapeutic when I do.
 It allows my thoughts to escape from my brain and out onto the paper.
 And somehow… it almost always takes the anxiety with it.
 It is also so amazing to look back at your thoughts and emotions.
 Reflect on your journey.
 And see how strong and wonderful you are.

 My view on self-care activities like journaling or exercising used to be all or nothing.
 I’d do it consistently for a few days or even weeks, but then somehow end up stopping.
 I would be so discouraged and negative towards myself.
 But I’ve learned to be much more loving and patient.
 It’s not about being perfect or consistent.